seawolf42/cloud-functions-dispatch/README.md

 from cloud_functions_dispatch import dispatch

 @dispatch
-my_func(a, b, c):
+def my_func(a, b, c):
     if a > b:
         log.warning('a is too large!')
     log.info('a is just right')

+def call_my_func()
     my_func(1, 2, 3)
 ```

-When you execute this code, you will see something like the following in your cloud function logs:
+When you execute this code, and eventually call `my_func` or `call_my_func`, you will see something like the following in your local or cloud function logs (depending on where you are running it):

 ```
 I 2020-03-13T22:24:35.427Z my-topic 1043501608491014 pushing function call to pubsub: myapp.my_func
 ```

-... followed shortly by something like this, showing the function execution:
+... followed shortly by something like this in your cloud function logs, showing the function execution:

 ```
 D 2020-03-13T22:24:35.436557480Z my-topic 1043501608491013 Function execution started